• Home

 3. Add the pecans to the maple-coated sweet potatoes and toss.

-4. Place the mixture on a baking sheet with sides that has been sprayed with non-stick spray.
-Bake for 30 minutes.
+4. Place the mixture on a baking sheet with sides that have been sprayed with non-stick spray.
+Bake at 400°F for 30 minutes.

 Steps to make balsamic shallots for finished dish.